edemaine/fold/doc/spec.md

   of the face to the left of the edge (listed first in `edges_faces`) to point into the adjacent face (when fully folded), while a mountain fold has the same normal point away from the adjacent face.

+  Flat creases (`"F"`) represent creases that are present but not folded (not mountain or valley).
+  Join edges (`"J"`) represent edges that are present only for modeling purposes, and are insignificant from an origami perspective: the incident faces should in fact be treated as a single effective face.
+  Join edges enable the modeling of one effective face that is both above and below another effective face, and effective faces with holes.
+  Join edges are also appropriate for triangulation edges used in simulation but which are not meaningful otherwise.
+  Unassigned/unknown (`"U"`) is a default when none of the above options (are known to) apply.
 * `edges_foldAngle`: For each edge, the fold angle (deviation from flatness) along each edge of the pattern.
 The fold angle is a number in degrees lying in the range [&minus;180, 180].
 The fold angle is positive for